-The California Safe Cosmetics Program has updated the list of Chemicals Known or Suspected to Cause Cancer or Reproductive Toxicity based on additions to information provided by California Proposition 65 and other authoritative bodies.
-There are a number of new chemicals on this list, including benzophenone and diethanolamine.
-Additions to the list are noted in blue font.
+The California Safe Cosmetics Program has released an updated list of Chemicals Known or Suspected to Cause Cancer or Reproductive Toxicity to include new chemicals identified by California Proposition 65 and other authoritative bodies.
+The format of the list has been changed to facilitate identification of chemical synonyms and the authoritative bodies on which the information for each chemical is based.

 For more information, view Updates to the CSCP reporting website (PDF)

 CSCP Chief Dr. Michael DiBartolomeis testified on evaluating cosmetics safety and protecting public health during a US House of Representatives subcommittee hearing, “Examining the Current State of Cosmetics.”
 The Committee on Energy and Commerce, Health Subcommittee, also heard testimony from the FDA and public witnesses as it considered new federal government legislation on cosmetic safety on March 27, 2012.

 View CSCP chief testimony on evaluating cosmetics safety and protecting public health (PDF)

 View CSCP chief's responses to House Members' questions pertaining to evaluating cosmetics safety and protecting public health (PDF)

 California Safe Cosmetics Program main page